-The form of my Independent Auditor's Report containing these qualified opinions and other reporting matters is included in Appendix A.
+The form of my Independent Auditor's Report containing these opinions and other reporting matters is included in Appendix A. The signed copy of my Report dated 17 April 2019 is published with the SHG Financial Statements for the 2017/18 financial year.